joshuasv/webcam-frame-grabber/README.md

 While the script is running, you can:
 - Press `q` to quit the program. 🛑
 - Press `s` to save the current frame to the output directory.
 The frames are timestamped for convenience. 💾
+- In `stream` mode, pressing `s` a second time stops the acquisition process. 🛑 Pressing `s` again starts a new streaming session, with the saved frames being stored in a new folder.
+This allows for segmented recording sessions without manual file management. 🔄

 ## 📋 Requirements